 About Sandhu Bhamra

-AnuHello and welcome to my blog, titled, Sandhu Bhamra.
+Hello and welcome to my blog, titled, Sandhu Bhamra.

 (pronounced Sun-dhOO BHaa-M-Raa)

-My full name is Anupreet Sandhu Bhamra and I blog under my double last name – maiden and marital written together.
+I blog under my double last name – maiden and marital written together.

 The blog story:

 Comments are welcome and encouraged.
-I reply to each and every comment, so if you are looking to engage with me, or other readers of the blog, please do leave one.
+I try and reply to each and every comment, so if you are looking to engage with me, or other readers of the blog, please do leave one.
 I moderate the comments, because I do not allow any abusive, racist or inappropriate language on the blog, but I rarely edit it.
 Everyone is entitled to an opinion, but please be respectful when you express yours.

 Feel free to share excerpts and link my posts, provided; full and clear credit is given to